jblanked/FlipperHTTP/ESP32-C3/README.md

 16. Click on `FLASH - fast (S3)` to flash the firmware to your ESP32-C3.
 Wait until the process is complete.
 If successful, the LED of the ESP32-C3 will flash GREEN three times.
 If you're using a Xiao ESP32C3 or any other ESP32-C3 without an LED, no LED will flash.
 17. Lastly, on the ESP32-C3, press the RESET button once.
 Alternatively, you can disconnect and reconnect the board.

 You are all set.
-Here's a video tutorial: https://www.youtube.com/watch?v=AZfbrLKJMpM
+Check out these video tutorials if you need help: https://github.com/jblanked/FlipperHTTP/tree/main/Tutorials.md

 For wiring information, click [here](https://github.com/jblanked/FlipperHTTP?tab=readme-ov-file#wiring).